SiyanH/whiteboard-server-springboot/README.md

 Whiteboard is a simple learning management platform where faculty can create courses and learning materials for students with various types of widgets, and students can take, submit and get scores for quizzes.

-## Test

-You can test this app by either accessing the [live demo](https://cs5610-sp20-springboot-siyanhe.herokuapp.com/) (this demo also contains links to other work I have done in the Web Development course) hosted on Heroku or running the code on your local machine.

-Please note that the live demo may take few minutes to start when you visit it.

 ## RESTful API

 API endpoint: https://cs5610-sp20-springboot-siyanhe.herokuapp.com/api

+Please note that the services are hosted on Heroku so it may take few minutes to start when you visit it.

 ### Widget Service